-[Gantt End Date] only returns values where the End date is after the start of the selected date range and the start is before the end of the selected date range, otherwise it returns a blank and SUMMARIZECOLUMNS does not return rows where all the measures return blank.
+Note that I’ve force the display of all rows by including a simple row count measure.
+This lets us see that the [Gantt End Date] only returns values where the End date is after the start of the selected date range and the start is before the end of the selected date range, otherwise it returns a blank and SUMMARIZECOLUMNS does not return rows where all the measures return blank.

 If you want to look at the Power BI file I used in the screenshots for this post you can download it from here

 I was recently re-reading through Matt Allington’s post that he did back when the REMOVEFILTERS() function was first introduced into the DAX language and I saw this post in the comments:

 If a report is set up using the filter panel instead of slicers, will these filtering functions (ALL, REMOVEFILTERS, FILTER, ALLSELECTED, etc.) work as expected?
 For example if reporting percentages will the denominator calculate correctly?

 Now it does not really matter if filter conditions are set using slicers or the filter panel.
 At the end of the day they get injected into the DAX query for a visual in the same way.
 You can check this yourself by creating a test file with 2 pages with the same visual, one with a slicer and the other with a page filter, then use the Performance Analyzer or the All Queries trace in DAX Studio to see the DAX query generated by both pages for that visual.